cryptozeny/sugarchain-v0.16.3/contrib/linearize/README.md

 * RPC: `datadir` (Required if `rpcuser` and `rpcpassword` are not specified)
 * RPC: `rpcuser`, `rpcpassword` (Required if `datadir` is not specified)

-Optional config file setting for linearize-hashes:
+Optional config file `linearize.cfg` setting for linearize-hashes:
 * RPC: `host`  (Default: `127.0.0.1`)
 * RPC: `port`  (Default: `34229`)
 * Blockchain: `min_height`, `max_height`